 Featured in today’s program is a know-it-all owl with an affinity for the English language, named Professor Wiz.
 Ted Osborne, who also played King Blotto the third, is the voice to give this Educated Owl life!

 Fraidy Cat is a really cute character.
 You’ll love her right away and just want to pet the fur right off her!
 She is brought to life by an actress named Dorothy Scott.
 She voiced one of the elephants in the circus in the Disney feature Dumbo.
 She was married to Bill Scott, who had an extensive career in voice acting.
+She also played Suzy Skunk in another sweet children’s old time radio show Wormwood Forest.
 She will forever be to us Fraidy Cat the little black kitty who’s always afraid of everything!

 Download all of Cinnamon Bear’s episodes at once at https://archive.org/details/CinnamonBear.
 You can also listen to each episode on archive without downloading.